 What big data has brought to the privacy discussion

-But contrary to popular belief, when it comes to advertising and privacy, advertisers really don’t care about what we do or where we go.
-They only care about one thing: getting us to buy what they’re selling.
+Contrary to popular belief, when it comes to advertising and privacy, advertisers really don’t care about what we do or where we go.
+They only care about one thing: Getting us to buy what they’re selling.
 And if that’s true, you can’t help but ask, “What’s the harm?”
-I mean, who doesn’t appreciate a relevant-to-you ad when you’re surfing for a certain item online or a coupon delivered to your mobile device when you’re near one of your favorite stores?
+After all, who doesn’t appreciate a relevant-to-you ad when you’re surfing for a certain item online or a coupon delivered to your mobile device when you’re near one of your favorite stores?

 It seems like a benign trade-off: a little bit of my personal information in exchange for some helpful, free service that could save me some money.
 But here’s the rub: the information we freely share is not just used by these advertisers selling stuff to us.
 It’s also used by the Facebooks and Googles of the world, plus a whole lot of other data players for a myriad of reasons – none of which we really have any control over.

 The privacy (and related security) discussion is not new – to consumers, citizens, companies or government agencies.
 What we’re seeing, though, is that this discussion is shifting from IT, development and legal to the boardroom and our customers – not to mention our own dinner table.

 Big data is a key contributor to this shift.
 We are all generating data at a phenomenal rate – a rate that currently exceeds our ability to properly capture, process, store and analyze this data for any meaningful insight in a timely manner.

 Make no mistake: We’re making significant progress with big data technologies, but we can’t depend on technology alone to address the challenges big data has brought to the privacy table.
 Let’s briefly consider a few of these challenges: